labseven/ADCFinalProject/README.md

 ## Methods

 Our encoding scheme turns a sequence of bits into a sequence of pulses, which can then be turned back into bits after transmission using a cross correlation function.

-# Insert picture of 0s and 1s translated to symbols here

 ### Transmission